Stat184-Fall2023/Final_Project_Master/README.md

   - [ ] Have narrative text explaining every data visualization and table as well as setting a framework.
   - [ ] All code should be written according to a Style Guide of your choice.
 List this Style Guide as a code comment in your first code chunk.
   - [ ] __Optional:__ For those who want to challenge themselves further, feel free to include a section on using other statistical methods such as hypothesis testing, regression, ANOVA, or machine learning--see Chapter 18 of the Data Computing eBook.
 - [ ] Use GitHub to share changes and edits; there should be multiple commits to your repo and at least 2 by each team member.
-You'll need to give Neil (neilhatfield) access to your repo.
+Ensure that your instructor has access to your repo
 - [ ] __Optional:__ Your group may also wish to use `trackdown`
 - [ ] You'll submit an output file of your choice, the RMD, and a link to your GitHub Repo to the appropriate submission portal in Canvas.
-    - __Due Date: <mark>Wednesday, Dec.
-14th, 2022 by 11:59pm ET</mark>__
+    - __Due Date for Neil's Class: Wednesday, Dec.
+13th, 2023 by 11:59pm ET__
+    - __Due Date for Xinyue's Class: Monday, Dec.
+11th, 2023 by 5:00pm ET__
 - [ ] During the last week of classes (Dec.
-7th and Dec.
-9th), your group will need to share a short presentation 3-5 minutes of what you've investigated and learned.
+6th and Dec.
+8th), your group will need to share a short presentation 3-5 minutes of what you've investigated and learned so far.
 - [ ] Each member of the team needs to complete Peer/Self Evaluations using the included Evaluation template and upload the knitted PDF to the appropriate submission portal in Canvas.
-    - __Due Date: <mark>Thursday, Dec.
-15th, 2022 by 11:59pm ET</mark>__
+    - __Due Date: Thursday, Dec.
+14th, 2023 by 11:59pm ET__
 - [ ] Update this README file to check off all elements you have completed by placing an x inside the square brackets: [x]

 ## Learning Objectives and Outcomes Assessed